 - PraiseBuildings.com gives similar measurements, with a recommendation of 20+ square feet per person for a building that holds 500 or more people.

-Once you’ve decided how many square feet to leave per person, you can use the occupancy formula to calculate the comfortable seating capacity:
+Once you’ve decided how many square feet to leave per person, you can use the occupancy formula to calculate the comfortable church seating capacity:

 Church area / square feet per person = seating capacity

-Take into Account Your Seating Layout
+Take into Account Your Church Seating Layout

 You also need to consider how the seats will be arranged in your church.
 The number of chairs you can fit will differ in a church with traditional straight rows versus one that has a circular or angled layout.
 Straight row seating is an efficient, simple church floor plan that requires less space than any other shape.
-But don’t let this stop you from using the layout that works best for your congregation.
+But don’t let this stop you from using the church layout that works best for your congregation.

 Church Chairs Vs. Pews

 If you’re getting church chairs, you’ll know exactly how many to buy, since each chair holds one person.
 Pew seating can be trickier.
-Oftentimes, the manufacturer will claim a higher capacity than is realistic.
+Oftentimes, the manufacturer will claim a higher church capacity than is realistic.
 Each member of your church will take up varying amounts of space in a pew depending on their height and weight.

 In fact, research has shown that realistically, pews will never be used beyond 80 percent of the manufacturer’s claims because of Americans’ sense of personal space.
 This reduces the capacity of pews and their effective costs by 20 percent.
 With church chairs, on the other hand, you know exactly what you are getting.